Movie Review: "The Lord of the Rings: The Return of the King" Extended Edition (2004)

 Release Date: December 14, 2004, for the DVD, August 28, 2012, for the Blu-Ray

 Runtime: 250 minutes

-Availability: On DVD and Blu-Ray, check your local retailer or buy online on Amazon
+Availability: On 4K blu-ray, blu-ray, and DVD, check your local retailer or buy online on Amazon, streaming on HBOMax

 The Lord of the Rings: The Return of the King Extended Edition is the longer version of the theatrical version of the movie from Peter Jackson’s Lord of the Rings Trilogy.

 Frodo and Sam are taking the path of Cirith Ungol to get into Mordor while the other members of the Fellowship set out to protect the city of Minas Tirith, with Aragorn, Legolas, and Gimli take the Paths of the Dead and Gandalf and Pippin ride to Minas Tirith to speak to the Steward Denethor and convince him to ask Rohan for aid against Mordor.